 This Saltine Cracker Toffee is a special holiday treat made with just 4 ingredients and less than 15 minutes of prep time!
 This easy classic candy is crispy, chewy, buttery, and chocolatey with a balance of sweet and salty.
 It is incredibly delicious and highly addictive!

-Making simple and delicious holiday treat recipes such as chocolate haystacks and oreo balls are one the best ways to try an array of different desserts.
-When a recipe calls for so few ingredients and very little effort and the taste can still knock your socks off, well, what’s not to love?!
+Making simple and delicious sweet holiday recipes such as chocolate haystacks and oreo balls are one the best ways to try an array of different desserts.

 This Christmas crack saltine has a buttery crispy and chewy toffee base.
 It is then topped with semi-sweet chocolate and loads of awesome toppings.
 It has a nice crack once it has been chilled, broken apart, and bitten into.
 Enjoy a salty-sweet balance and melt in your mouth buttery chocolate in every bite.